 Commercial plantings are found in Thailand, Indonesia, Vietnam, Northern Australia, Philippines, Sri-Lanka, Hawaii, Israel, Cambodia, Taiwan and Cyprus and Southern China, and in various countries in Central and South America and more recently in the US.

-To date less than 50ha of Dragon Fruit orchards have been established in South Africa, many of these plantings are not of the sweet cultivars.
+To date less than 50ha of Pitaya orchards have been established in South Africa, many of these plantings are not of the sweet cultivars.
 Older plants can be top-worked to the new selections.
 Many of the varieties are not always sweet to taste.

 Amorentia propagates a selection of plants which have more recently been imported.
-These are a new generation of deliciously Sweet, red, pink and white fleshed Dragon Fruit.
+These are a new generation of deliciously Sweet, red, pink and white fleshed.

 Amorentia plants are free of all visible signs of Xanthomonas campestris, and are available in large numbers for commercial plantings on an exclusive basis to carefully screened growers.